Austin Hedges Player Props: Pirates vs. Cubs

 Austin Hedges At The Plate

-- In 17 of 37 games this season (45.9%), Hedges has reached via hit, and that includes multiple hits twice.

-- In 37 games played this season, he has not gone deep.
+- He has not hit a long ball in his 38 games this season.

-- In eight games this season (21.6%), Hedges has picked up an RBI, including two games with multiple runs batted in.
+- In eight games this year (21.1%), Hedges has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.